worksolutions/deployment-assistant/README.md

 ## Contributing

-To make a contribution to the assistant - send pool-requests.
+To contribute to the assistant - send pull-requests.